heatherm/web_f18/final.md

 3. Photo Gallery flowing grid of thumbnails that expand when clicked on
 4. Media page that includes audio or video and custom controls to play it
-5. Styled page of blog posts that show a screenshot of your homework each week and something you learned.
+5. Styled page of blog posts that show a screenshot of your homework each week or something you learned.

 Over all the pages must include: